 The external auditors are responsible for independently reviewing and reporting on the Company's financial statements for the year.
-The financial statements have been reviewed by the Company's external auditors and their report is presented on pages 17-22.
+The financial statements have been reviewed by the Company's external auditors and their report is presented on pages 19-24.

 Messrs UHY Voscon Chartered Accountants, having satisfied the relevant corporate governance rules on their tenure in office have indicated their willingness to continue in office as auditors to the Company.
-UHY Voscon Chartered Accountants will continue in office in accordance with the provisions of section 139 (11) of the Companies Act, 2019 (Act 992) and in accordance with the directives of the Bank of Ghana.